sirfifer/voicelearn-ios/README.md

 ## Curriculum System (VLCF)

-VoiceLearn includes a comprehensive curriculum format specification: the **VoiceLearn Curriculum Format (VLCF)**.
+UnaMentis includes a comprehensive curriculum format specification: the **UnaMentis Curriculum Format (VLCF)**.
 This is a JSON-based standard designed specifically for conversational AI tutoring.

 ### Key Features